SERPANT/PowerPlantSystemAPI/ReadMe.md

 ## Database setup

-Requires mondo db.
+Requires mongo db.
 And setting up the database name same as that in the env file